Self-hosted security proxy for agent traffic

 05

-Scan for basic injection signals
+Scan for lightweight injection signals

 06